thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         image: /images/user-guide/widgets/maps/map-type-adding-layer-2-pe.png
         title: 'Enter a label for the layer.
 Select a provider from the available options, or add a custom provider and specify its layer.'

+changing-map-type:
+    0:
+        image: /images/user-guide/widgets/maps/changing-map-type-1-pe.png
+        title: 'Click the "Layer" icon button on the widget.'
+    1:
+        image: /images/user-guide/widgets/maps/changing-map-type-2-pe.png
+        title: 'You will see the available map layers.
+Switch between them.'
+    2:
+        image: /images/user-guide/widgets/maps/changing-map-type-3-pe.png
+        title: 'Enter a label for the layer — this name will be shown in the widget&#39;s layer switcher.
+Choose the map provider by selecting from the available options (OpenStreetMap, Google, HERE, Tencent) or by specifying a custom tile server.
+Apply changes.'

 map-type-reference-layer-1:
     0:
         image: /images/user-guide/widgets/maps/map-type-reference-layer-1-pe.png
-        title: ''
+        title: 'Go to the "Layer settings" by clicking the "gear" icon.'
     1:
         image: /images/user-guide/widgets/maps/map-type-reference-layer-2-pe.png
-        title: ''
+        title: 'From the dropdown menu, select the layer type, or leave it as "No layer" if you don&#39;t want to use one.
+Apply changes.'
     2:
         image: /images/user-guide/widgets/maps/map-type-reference-layer-3-pe.png
         title: ''
-    3:
-        image: /images/user-guide/widgets/maps/map-type-reference-layer-4-pe.png
-        title: ''

 add-marker:
     0:
         image: /images/user-guide/widgets/maps/add-marker-1-pe.png
-        title: 'Switch to the widget edit mode and click "Add marker" in the "Overlays" section.'
+        title: 'Enter widget edit mode and go to the "Overlays" section.
+Make sure you&#39;re on the "Marker" tab and click "Add marker".'
     1:
         image: /images/user-guide/widgets/maps/add-marker-2-pe.png
-        title: 'Select the data source — this can be a device, an entity alias, or a function.
-In this example, I&#39;ll use an entity alias that refers to the asset "Gas Station 1" as the data source.
+        title: 'Select the data source - it can be a device, an entity alias, or a function.
 Define the coordinate keys.
-ThingsBoard automatically uses latitude and longitude as default coordinate keys.
+By default, ThingsBoard uses *latitude* and *longitude* attributes as the coordinate keys for the marker.
 If your entity uses different key names, update them here.
 Apply the changes.'
     2:
         image: /images/user-guide/widgets/maps/add-marker-3-pe.png
-        title: 'he marker will appear on the map based on the specified coordinates.'
+        title: 'The marker will appear on the map based on the specified coordinates.'

-manually-add-marker:
-    0:
-        image: /images/user-guide/widgets/maps/manually-add-marker-1-pe.png
-        title: 'Specify the marker&#39;s data source and open its configuration.'
-    1:
-        image: /images/user-guide/widgets/maps/manually-add-marker-2-pe.png
-        title: 'Scroll down to the "Edit marker" section and add the "Add" tool to the map.
-Select the attribute scope where the coordinates should be stored: "Server" or "Shared".
-Optionally, enable snapping to other vertices for precision drawing.
-Make sure to save your changes.'

-place-marker:
-    0:
-        image: /images/user-guide/widgets/maps/place-marker-1-pe.png
-        title: 'On the map widget, click the "Place marker" icon.
-If you&#39;re using an alias with multiple entities as the datasource, you&#39;ll need to select the desired entity from the dropdown menu;'
-    1:
-        image: /images/user-guide/widgets/maps/place-marker-2-pe.png
-        title: 'Find the desired location on the map and click to place the marker;'
-    2:
-        image: /images/user-guide/widgets/maps/place-marker-3-pe.png
-        title: 'The marker will be added, and its coordinates will be automatically saved as entity attributes.'

-move-marker:
-    0:
-        image: /images/user-guide/widgets/maps/move-marker-1-pe.png
-        title: 'To enable moving the marker on the map, activate the "Move" tool in the marker settings under the "Edit marker" section.'
-    1:
-        image: /images/user-guide/widgets/maps/move-marker-2-pe.png
-        title: 'Click on the marker, hold the mouse button, and drag it to a new location.'

-remove-marker:
-    0:
-        image: /images/user-guide/widgets/maps/remove-marker-1-pe.png
-        title: 'To delete the marker, activate the "Remove" tool in the marker settings under the "Edit marker" section.'
-    1:
-        image: /images/user-guide/widgets/maps/remove-marker-2-pe.png
-        title: 'On the map, click on the marker and select the "trash bin" icon from the menu at the bottom of the widget.'

 marker-configuration:
     0:
         image: /images/user-guide/widgets/maps/marker-configuration-1-pe.png
-        title: 'To access the configuration of a specific marker, click the "gear" icon in the same row.'
+        title: 'To configure a specific marker, switch to the map widget&#39;s edit mode and, in the Overlays section, click the gear icon next to the desired marker to open its configuration panel.'

 marker-configuration-datasource:
     0: